Frequently Asked Questions

 Re-Adoption

-When adoptive parents go through the process of adopting a foreign child in the U.S. after it has already been finalized in a foreign country.
-This is in order for the child to obtain a U.S. birth certificate, showing the adoptive parents to be the legal parents.
+When adoptive parents go through the process of adopting a foreign child in the U.S. after it has already been finalized in a foreign country, this is for the child to obtain a U.S. birth certificate, showing the adoptive parents to be the legal parents.

 Relinquishment